Jake-Ruston/Fortnite-API-Wrapper/README.md

 # Fortnite
-A simple to use module for interacting with the Fortnite API.
+A simple to use module for interacting with the FortniteTracker API.

 ## Install
 ```